sergueik/powershell_samples/external/wix/basic-eventlog-source-installer/README.md

 $xml.Wix.Product.Id = $guid.ToString()
 $xml.Save($name)
 ```
-* NOTE: will switch to Windows line endings
+* NOTE: this operation will switch the XML resource to Windows line endings

 * compile the package